rekm/DirSurveiller/README.md

 # DirSurveiller
-Surveills a directory on -nix systems and logs filesystem operations of processes
+Surveills directories/files on -nix systems and logs filesystem events triggerd by processes

 -------------